 8(e) Counterparts: This MOA shall be executed in duplicate and each original, once fully executed, shall be equally effective.

-8(f) Subcontracting Approval: A Party hereto desiring to obtain and use the services of a third party via contract or otherwise shall give prior notice to the other Party, including details of the contract or other arrangement.
-This requirement is to assure confidentiality is not breached and rights in Subject Inventions are not compromised.
+8(f) Subcontracting Approval: A Party hereto desiring to obtain and use the services of a third party via contract or otherwise to carry out its obligations in this MOA shall ensure that any subcontractor is aware of and abides by the terms of Article 7 of this MOA to ensure that confidentiality is not breached and rights in Subject Inventions are not compromised.

 8(g) Assignment: Neither Party has the right to assign this MOA, or any of its responsibilities hereunder, without the written consent of the non-assigning Party.